Above is Albert Victor Adamson (acting under the name Denver Dixon) in a bit role in a 1942 Range Busters oater for Monogram.

 During the 1960s, Adamson - in collaboration with his son Al Adamson - returned briefly to the world of film production with features such as HALF WAY TO HELL (1961) and TWO TICKETS TO TERROR (1963).
 Al Adamson was murdered in 1995, and more about his death is below.

 You may want to go to the In Search Of ... page on the Old Corral and then to the California Death Index.
-There you will find a record for: Denver Dixon, born 1/4/1890 and he passed away in the Los Angeles area on 11/9/1972.
+There you will find dual records for: Albert Adamson and Denver Dixon - he was born 1/4/1890 and passed away in the Los Angeles area on 11/9/1972.

 Albert Victor Adamson, AKA Denver Dixon, Art Mix, Al Mix, et al: http://us.imdb.com/name/nm0011535/